raphamorim/rio/README.md

 Below some of Rio's features:

-- Cross-platform
+- Cross-platform.
-- Configurable (Render level, colors, icons, fonts)
+- Configurable (Render level, colors, icons, fonts).
-- Offloads rendering to the GPU for lower system load
+- Offloads rendering to the GPU for lower system load.
-- Uses threaded rendering for absolutely minimal latency
+- Uses threaded rendering for absolutely minimal latency.
-- Tabs support
+- Tabs support.

 Rio uses WGPU, which is an implementation of WebGPU for use outside of a browser and as backend for firefox's WebGPU implementation.
 WebGPU allows for more efficient usage of modern GPU's than WebGL. **[More info](https://users.rust-lang.org/t/what-is-webgpu-and-is-it-ready-for-use/62331/8)**